 Malverne home prices are not only among the most expensive in New York, but Malverne real estate also consistently ranks among the most expensive in America.

-Malverne is a decidedly white-collar village, with fully 85.95% of the workforce employed in white-collar jobs, well above the national average.
+Malverne is a decidedly white-collar village, with fully 87.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Malverne is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Malverne who work in teaching (14.41%), management occupations (12.42%), and office and administrative support (10.54%).
+There are especially a lot of people living in Malverne who work in management occupations (13.56%), office and administrative support (13.29%), and teaching (12.45%).

+Malverne is a somewhat ethnically-diverse village.
 The people who call Malverne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malverne residents report their race to be White, followed by Asian.
-Important ancestries of people in Malverne include Irish, German, Polish, and English.
+Important ancestries of people in Malverne include Italian, German, English, and Polish.

 The most common language spoken in Malverne is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Russian.